roodruh/rudy-discord-bot/README.md

 ```
 pip install -r .\requirements.txt
 ```
-You are good to go! just follow the comments in main.py
+You are good to go!
+Just follow the comments in main.py

 ## IMPORTANT
 A part of this code was taken from the *Tech with Tim* and *ExceedCodes* channel because I was still learning how to use discord.py API.